 When you break up this activity into a monthly action, it will be much easier to manage filing taxes at the end of the year and will ensure that you’re never late on any bills/credit cards etc.

 This is also a great time to make sure there are no transactions to dispute or any suspicious activity.
 An hour or two a month will save you a great deal of time and frustration down the road.”

 Todd Christensen, Education Manager at Money Fit

-“Set a credit goal to work on in 2020.
+“Set a credit goal to work on in (the new year).
 Any score about 750 or 760 will generally get you all the best repayment terms (low-interest rates, no fees, etc.) that lenders have to offer.
 Here are the steps you can take now to start the journey: